-- Only one entrance to store - Have Team Member/Guard at door to gate keep- or visibility use a click counter to monitor numbers so as to be able to temporarily delay entry if needed - o If crowding occurs and physical distancing is a challenge reduce the number of people allowed in the store.
+- Occupancy limits are posted at store entry - Have Team Member/Guard at door to gate keep- or visibility use a click counter to monitor numbers so as to be able to temporarily delay entry if needed.
+Team members assigned to this responsibility will be trained on COVID-19 protocol and managing difficult conversations. - If crowding occurs and physical distancing is a challenge reduce the number of people allowed in the store.